-Best Practices for Designing UI Button Labels
+Best Practices for Writing Button Labels

 An icon can give users a hint about the button's purpose.
-Leading icons are commonly placed before the
+Leading

 Additionally, placing your icons on the left will leave room on the right for a downward pointing arrow when you need a dropdown menu.